 It is estimated that 250 million stems of flowers are sold at Valentines globally.

-For some growers of roses that’s an increase of 15% in the Valentine period.
+For some rose growers that’s an increase of 15% just in the Valentine period.

-The supply of red roses in 2020 increased by almost 9 percent compared to 2019, while the average price fell by 6.5 percent.
-Other important colours were pink roses with 7 percent higher sales and white roses with 5 percent lower sales than last year.
+Other important colours were pink roses with 7% higher sales reported in 2022 and white roses with 5% lower sales than last year.

-Roses with longer stems were more popular in 2020.
-Sales were up by 7 percent for 60 cm stems, and by 17 percent for 70 cm stems.
+Roses with longer stems were more popular in 2022.
+Sales in florist businesses were up by 7% for 60 cm stems, and by 17% for 70 cm stems.
 Sales of 50 cm roses remained unchanged.
-Sales of 40 cm stems dropped by 4 percent compared to 2 years ago.
+Sales of 40 cm stems dropped by 4% compared to 2 years ago.

 The consumer is much choosier about where they shop.
 You get what you pay for.
 Lower prices don’t mean the best, and with the trend of boutique florists and trendy studios the florist is turning the corner. *